01 of 13

 Basically, there are two types of brick: common and face.

-As the name might imply, common is the type most often used in outdoor residential applications and is also less expensive than face.
+As the name implies, common is the type most often used in outdoor residential applications and is also less expensive than face.
 Common brick is made from clay or shale and fired in a kiln.
 It is also known as kiln-run brick.
-It often has a rough texture.
+It has a rough texture.

 Need ideas for a brick patio project?
-Get inspired by the following designs, all of which feature brick patios.Continue to 2 of 13 below.
+Get inspired by the following designs, all of which feature brick patios, of course.Continue to 2 of 13 below.

 02 of 13